rivillar/mybox_provisioning/README.md

 A new file called Vagrantfile will be created in your present working directory.
 We need to replace this with the modified Vagrantfile provided.

-4. Copy the bootstrap.sh and phpinfo.php in your present working directory.
+4. Copy the bootstrap.sh and phpinfo.php to your present working directory.

 These files can be found in https://gist.github.com/rivillar/8f94a8b10de185eebfaf1dc1df42d380.